ekundayoSO/semester1-stopwatch-app/README.md

 # Stopwatch App
-A simple Stopwatch Application built with HTML, CSS, and JavaScript.
+A simple Stopwatch Application built with HTML, vanilla CSS, and vanilla JavaScript.
 This project demonstrates structuring a webpage, styling with CSS, and adding functionality with JavaScript, including a dark/light mode toggle feature.

 # Features